 Anyone with experience procuring lab supplies for time-sensitive experiments has likely encountered procurement challenges which can be equal parts frustrating and stressful.
 In today’s world of complicated supply chain issues, scientists are frequently tasked with sourcing vendor and product alternatives.
 There is a lot riding on the timely procurement of critical research materials!

-Here are four of the most common challenges that scientists face while managing the procure-to-pay process, and solutions that are making all the difference for life science organizations worldwide.
+Below we discuss four of the most common procurement challenges scientists face while managing the procure-to-pay process, and solutions that are making all the difference for life science organizations worldwide.

-Challenge #1: Managing Purchasing While Conducting Full-Time Research
+Challenge #1: Managing Procurement While Conducting Full-Time Research

-Doing all of these tasks while conducting full-time research can be frustrating as they consume a significant amount of time and reduce lab productivity.
+Having to do all of these tasks while conducting full-time research can be frustrating.
+The procurement process often consumes a significant amount of time, which can result in reduced lab productivity.
 I had this experience myself when I temporarily assumed a key purchasing role for my Ph.D. laboratory.

 Challenge #2: Negotiating Pricing and Terms

 Everyone loves a good deal, especially when it means getting more out of your valuable research funding.
 Scientists shopping for lab supplies or equipment naturally want to negotiate the best possible pricing.
 However, most scientists, especially at the beginning of their careers, are novice negotiators.
 In addition, securing a quote could take anywhere from a few days to a few weeks’ time depending on what is being purchased, the availability of the sales representative, and their company’s infrastructure.
 Scoring the lowest price on lab supplies, equipment, and services can be a complex and time-consuming task that is often forfeited in favor of receiving items quickly.